 - Dental Implants

 Stress-induced teeth grinding and pandemic related dental problems are on the rise and affecting oral health.
 Three Rivers Dental Group is here to help with 24-hour online scheduling, same day appointments with sedation and sleep dentistry solutions to comfort patients, relieve dental pain and pandemic related oral health issues including tooth fracture, decay and dental damage.
 Experience dental services in comfort with no sights, no sounds and no fears.
 Before administering any sedative, our doctors review patient medical and dental history to select the best option, including:

 - Oral Sedation: Offered in pill form for minimal anxiety and pain relief, usually taken one hour before a dental procedure.
 Dosage fluctuates based on the dental procedure being delivered.
 Some patients may feel drowsy or fall asleep with this sedation type.

 - Inhaled Minimal Sedation: Also known as laughing gas, inhaled minimal sedation helps dental patients relax.
 The calming effects of this sedation method wear off quickly following the dental procedure.

 - IV Moderate Sedation: A fast-acting intravenous sedation method with adjustable levels administered by a dentist to help patients relax.

 Three Rivers Dental is here to help keep dental hygiene on track for confident smiles.
 Call (1) 855-4-NO-FEARS to schedule an appointment for your next dental exam with Three Rivers Dental.
-We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, Greensburg, Jennerstown and Washington.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.